googlegenomics/bigquery-examples/pgp/data-stories/schema-comparisons/README.md

 ## As expected: gvcf_variants$num_variant_alleles equals gvcf_variants_expanded$num_variant_alleles
 ```

-The cgi_variants table actually has fewer variant alleles per sample.  `cgatools mkvcf` does not use only the masterVar files as an input source.
-TODO(deflaux): dig more in to the reason for this difference and/or import the Var data.
+The cgi_variants table actually has fewer variant alleles per sample.
+TODO(deflaux): #12 dig more in to the reason for this difference and/or import the Var data

 ```r
 print(expect_that(unique(cgi_variants$num_variant_alleles < gvcf_variants$num_variant_alleles),